TimoSto/ThesorTeX/services/app/documentation/documentation_en.md

 ---

-title: How can I import literature entries from Citavi?
+title: How can I import bibliography entries from Citavi?

 Go to the ***Project Overview***.
 If you click on ***Upload Citavi export***, you can select a *.bib* file and upload it.
 You can also drag and drop it into the marked area.